dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 - 1TB NVME [HP EX920]
 - Generic EVGA 550W PSU
 - Phanteks Enthoo Evolv MATX Tempered Glass Case.
 - I do not use wifi or bluetooth on this machine in any capacity; you're on your own.
 I strongly suggest Broadcom/Fenvi.
 You'll need to map that (USB) port, depending on where you plug in the wireless/BT adapter.
-Yes, this means even when the BT/Wifi module is on an M2 slot in the motherboard, it still uses a USB "port" of the 15 permitted.
+Yes, this means even when the BT/Wifi module is on an M2 slot in the motherboard, it still uses a USB "port" of the 15 permitted, type:internal.

 **Working**